GBrown421/420fuck/README.md

 # 420fuck
-The lead repository for the 420fuck compiler.
+The lead repository for the 420fuck interpreter.

 This uses an updated and refactored version of http://code.activestate.com/recipes/134892/